Noitidart/valtio-persist-explore/src/proxyWithPersist/README.md

 There are two techniques to persist, "single file" (`PersistStrategy.SingleFile`) or "multi-file" (`PersistStrategy.MultiFile`).

+### Single File

-This will stringify the value and store it into one file.
+The single file strategy will stringify the value and store it into one file.

 In the example here, any time a photo is added, or removed, or a key in the photo is updated, `JSON.stringify` runs on the entire `photos` object, and then this is written to file.